Extensions of the Deep Galerkin Method: Mean Field Games

 \section{Mean Field Games}

 The final application we consider is based on the work of \cite{cardaliaguet2017mean} in the context of mean field games (MFGs), where the interest is in modeling the behavior of a large number of small interacting market participants.
-Building on the optimal execution problem discussed in Section \ref{sec:optimalExecution} of this paper, \cite{cardaliaguet2017mean} propose extensions in a number of directions.
+Building on the optimal execution problem, which was discussed in Section \ref{sec:optimalExecution} of this paper, \cite{cardaliaguet2017mean} propose extensions in a number of directions.
 First, traders are assumed to be part of a mean field game and the price of the underlying asset is impacted permanently, not only by the actions of an individual agent, but by the aggregate behavior of all agents acting in an optimal manner.
 In addition to this aggregate permanent impact, an individual trader faces the usual temporary impact effects of trading too quickly.
 The other extension is to allow for varying preferences among the traders in the economy.
 That is, traders may have different tolerance levels for the size of their inventories both throughout the investment horizon and at its end.
 Intuitively, this framework can be thought of as the agents attempting to ``trade optimally within the crowd.''

 This application is of particular interest to us since it consists of both a system of HJB equations describing the optimal control problem of each individual agent along with a Fokker-Planck equation which governs the dynamics of the aggregate behavior of all agents.
-This forces us to combine the techniques of used in Sections \ref{sec:FKequations} and \ref{sec:HJBequations} in order to apply the DGM algorithm effectively.
+This forces us to use the techniques used in Sections \ref{sec:FKequations} in order to apply the DGM algorithm effectively.
+It is not straightforward to apply the DGM-PIA described in Section \ref{sec:HJBequations} to MFG PDEs because the Hamiltonian also appears in the Fokker-Planck equation.

 Now, the HJB-Fokker-Planck system associated with the mean field game problem is: {